MTV: Elect This

+Vote Early Day

+In 2020, MTV was the principal founder of Vote Early Day.
+Initially, the primary target audience was young voters.
+The MTV campaign launched with partners across media, consumer brands, and advocacy organizations, and its strength being that it isn't ‘owned’ by any one entity.

 Beyond MTV

-Since its launch in 1981, the brand "MTV" has expanded to include many additional properties beyond the original MTV channel, including a variety of sister channels in the US, dozens of affiliated channels around the world, and an Internet presence through MTV.com and related websites.
+Since its launch in 1981, the brand "MTV" has expanded and includes many additional properties beyond the original MTV channel, including a variety of sister channels in the US, dozens of affiliated channels around the world, and an Internet presence through MTV.com and related websites.

-Sister channels in the US
+Sister channels in the United States

-MTV operates a group of channels under MTV Networks – a name that continues to be used for the individual units of the now Paramount Media Networks, a division of corporate parent Paramount Global.
+MTV operates a group of channels under MTV Networks – a name that continues to be used for the individual units of the Paramount Media Networks, a division of corporate parent Paramount Global.
 In 1985, MTV saw the introduction of its first regular sister channel, VH1, which was originally an acronym for "Video Hits One" and was designed to play adult contemporary music videos.
-From now on, VH1 is aimed at celebrity and popular culture programming which include many reality shows.
+VH1 is aimed at celebrity and popular culture programming, which includes many reality shows.
 Another sister channel, CMT, targets the southern culture market.

-The advent of satellite television and digital cable brought MTV greater channel diversity, including its current sister channels MTV2 and Spanish-speaking MTV Tr3́s (now Tr3́s), which initially played music videos exclusively but now focus on other programming.
+The advent of satellite television and digital cable brought MTV greater channel diversity, including its sister channels MTV2 and Spanish-speaking MTV Tr3́s (Tr3́s), which initially played music videos exclusively but later focused on other programming.
 MTV also formerly broadcast MTVU on campuses at various universities until 2018, when the MTV Networks on Campus division was sold, and the channel remained as a digital cable channel only.
-MTV used to also have MTV Hits and MTVX channels until these were converted into NickMusic and MTV Jams, respectively.
+MTV formerly also had MTV Hits and MTVX channels until these were converted into NickMusic and MTV Jams, respectively.
 MTV Jams was later rebranded as BET Jams in 2015.

 In January 2006, MTV launched MTV HD, a 1080i high-definition simulcast feed of MTV.
 Until Viacom's main master control was upgraded in 2013, only the network's original series after 2010 (with some pre-2010 content) are broadcast in high definition, while music videos, despite being among the first television works to convert to high definition presentation in the mid-2000s, were presented in 4:3 standard definition, forcing them into a windowboxing type of presentation; since that time, all music videos are presented in HD and are framed to their director's preference.
 Jersey Shore, despite being shot with widescreen HD cameras, was also presented with SD windowboxing (though the 2018 Family Vacation revival is in full HD).
 The vast majority of providers carry MTV HD.